The Ultimate Guide to Downtown Reykjavik

 In the photo you can see Tjörnin PondPhoto from Wikimedia, Creative Commons, by Sigfús Eymundsson'.
 No edits made.

-Reykjavík as we know it today, however, started growing around its harbour in the 18th Century, from where it stretched out to different cardinal directions.
+Reykjavík, as we know it today, started growing around its harbor in the 18th Century, from where it stretched out to different cardinal directions.
+The Old Harbour and Kvosin are where it all began.
+There, commerce and trade were centralized, and consequently, these two neighborhoods constituted as Midbaerinn or the city center.

 The Ultimate Guide to Downtown ReykjavikPhoto from Wikimedia, Creative Commons, by Magnús Ólafsson.
 No edits made.